block-core/blockcore-wallet/README.md

 # Blockcore Wallet

 ### Web Browser Extension for crypto wallet in your browser for coins, tokens, identities, NFTs and more.

 The Blockcore Extension does wallet management, account management, identity management and signing.

 ![](/doc/blockcore-extension-walkthrough.gif)

+## Features

+The wallet supports having multiple active wallets at the same time, and each wallet can contain one or more accounts, even on different blockchains and networks.

+### Normal vs Quick

+When adding additional accounts to your wallet, you have the option to choose the types `Normal` and `Quick`.
+The difference can be very important depending on your usage and needs.

+`Normal` will retrieve all transaction history for your wallet, and calculate the balance locally.
+When sending transactions, the available unspent transaction outputs (UTXOs) are queried locally in the history of data.

+`Quick` will retrieve only the current balance information from the indexer APIs, even for very large wallets, this is very quick to do.
+When sending transactions, the indexer API is queried until the amount being sent has been fullfilled.
+This means even if you have thousands of UTXOs, the extension does not need to download all the data to perform transactions.

 ## Instances